solosage1/anyprice-oracle/EIP.md

  to cross-chain execution frameworks like EIP-5164 eips.ethereum.org
  – as
-well as Optimism's Bedrock canonical cross-domain messenger (CXM) model.
+well as the OP Stack CXM v1 (per specs.optimism.io).
 We map ERC-76xx's positioning in the landscape, identify overlaps or conflicts, and highlight unique problems it solves for rollups.
 Finally, we propose concrete spec-level refinements with clear MUST/SHOULD/NICE-TO-HAVE classifications, present key differentiators for public messaging, and include a security risk register and technical